BFF Editing

 Picture

-I discovered the article: Why Every Writer Needs an Editor by guest blogger Emily Clark on the website of Frank McKinley.
-He also has a Thriving Writers show on YouTube that looks informative.
-And his Blog has heaps of interesting and motivating topics for writers.
+Frank McKinley's Thriving Writers website has an excellent article called Why Every Writer Needs an Editor by guest blogger Emily Clark.
+Frank also has a Thriving Writers show on YouTube that looks informative.

 Picture